What Is Your Most Valuable Asset?

 Time.

-Looking back, I think this was a genuinely great leadership moment.
-Rasmus knew exactly what he was saying and what it meant in that context.
+It was one of the more effective things I’ve seen a supervisor do.
 These students were about to start a demanding six-month project.
 Many of their peers at other universities would drift for weeks before finding direction.
 Procrastination is the default mode of thesis work.

 But he didn’t lecture them about deadlines.
 He gave them something better: a reason to care about structure.
-He followed it up with a tight weekly delivery schedule, and most students locked into a productive rhythm early.
+He followed it up with a tight weekly delivery schedule, and most students found their footing early.
 The question wasn’t a trick.
-It was a gift disguised as a riddle.
+It was the point.

 He also let the room sit with the discomfort of not knowing.
 He didn’t rush to the answer.
-That restraint gave the moment weight.
-When the answer finally came, it landed differently than if he had just stated it upfront.
+When someone said it out loud, it landed differently than if he had stated it upfront.

-When Rasmus asked that question, the implied follow-up was simple: don’t waste your thesis months.
+When Rasmus asked that question, the follow-up was simple: don’t waste your thesis months.
 Plan your weeks.
-Show up to meetings with something to discuss.
-Respect your own time by using it with intention.
+Show up to meetings with something to discuss, don’t let weeks slide by without something to show for them.

 That was good advice then.
 It is harder advice now.

-This shift makes the time question more urgent, not less.
-If you can do more per hour, then what you choose to spend your hours on matters enormously.
-The old excuse of “I spent all week just getting the code to work” is disappearing.
-What replaces it is a more demanding question: given that the mechanical friction is lower, what are you actually choosing to work on?
-And is it what you want to be doing?
+If you can do more per hour, what you choose to spend your hours on matters more.
+The old excuse (“I spent all week getting the code to work”) is going away.
+The harder question is replacing it: now that the friction is lower, what are you choosing to work on?
+Is it what you want to be spending your time on?

-That is the real lesson I take from that bright meeting room in Building 324.
-Not just “don’t procrastinate,” though that remains solid advice.
-The deeper point is this: your time is the one resource that only flows in one direction.
-You feel like you have plenty of it when you are young and your calendar is mostly your own.
-Then responsibilities arrive: careers, mortgages, children, obligations that are good and meaningful but undeniably heavy.
+I keep coming back to that meeting room in Building 324.
+The advice is still “don’t procrastinate,” but it goes further.
+Time only flows one direction.
+When you’re young and your calendar is mostly your own, it feels like there’s plenty of it.
+Then careers arrive, mortgages, children, things that are real and good but also heavy.
 The window where your time feels abundant closes gradually, and you barely notice until it has.

-Decide what you want to spend it on.
-Then protect that decision.
+Pick what you want to spend it on and protect that choice.
+Rasmus was right.